Pixel-Master/File-Find/README.md

 - `FF_About_UI.py` - This file contains the code for the About window

-- `FF_Menubar.py` - Menubar for the search results, compare and duplicated window
+- `FF_Menubar.py` - Menu-bar for the search results, compare and duplicated window

 - `FF_Settings.py` - Settings menu